HaosenSUN/Auto_GAS/README.md

 # Auto-GAS

-This is the code for the paper: Auto-GAS: Automated Proxy Discovery for Training-free Generation Architecture Search.
+This is the code for the paper: Auto-GAS: Automated Proxy Discovery for Training-free Generation Architecture Search (ECCV 2024).

 ## Requirements